marthac3/project-one/README.md

 I had two major issues when creating this game, both related to faulty calculations printing incorrect numbers on clicked squares.

->**Issue 1 - Adding anything to the ID of the square not working**
+>**Issue 1 - Adding anything to the index of the square not working**

 I noticed all mines on the line above or to the left of the clicked square were being counted, but any below or to the right were not.
-I realised that any calculation adding the square's ID to another number were the ones that were not functioning.
+I realised that any calculation adding the square's index to another number were the ones that were not functioning.

-The problem was being caused by the square's ID being a string.
+The problem was being caused by the square's index being a string.

-I added a parseInt() to each function using the square's ID for calculations in order to be able to use it as an int, which fixed the problem.
+I added a parseInt() to each function using the square's index for calculations in order to be able to use it as an int, which fixed the problem.

 >**Issue 2 - Mines below the third row not being counted**